fcarvalhopacheco/whots19-data-report/docs/source/5_section.md

 Some MicroCATs used in the moorings were outfitted with pressure sensors ({numref}`table-8`).
-Biases were detected in the pressure sensors by comparing the on-deck pressure readings (which should be zero for standard atmospheric pressure at sea level of 1029 mbar) before deployment and after recovery.
+Biases were detected in the pressure sensors by comparing the on-deck pressure readings (which should be zero for standard atmospheric pressure) before deployment and after recovery.
 {numref}`table-15` shows the magnitude of the bias for each of the sensors before and after deployment.
 To correct this offset, a linear fit between the initial and final on-deck pressure offset as a function of time was obtained and subtracted from each sensor. {numref}`figure5.1` shows the linearly corrected pressures measured by the MicroCATs located above 200 m during the WHOTS-18 deployment.
-For all these sensors, the mean difference from the nominal instrument pressure (based on the deployed depth) was less than xx.xx dbar.
+For all these sensors, the mean difference from the nominal instrument pressure (based on the deployed depth) was less than 1.5 dbar.
 The standard deviation of the pressure for the duration of the record was less than 1 dbar for all sensors, with the deeper sensors showing a slightly larger standard deviation.
 The range of variability for all sensors was about ±